stivale/stivale/STIVALE2.md

 This tag does not have extra members.

+#### Unmap NULL header tag

+The presence of this tag tells the bootloader to unmap the first page of the virtual address space before passing control to the kernel, for architectures that support paging.

+Identifier: `0x92919432b16fe7e7`

+This tag does not have extra members.

 #### SMP header tag

 The presence of this tag enables support for booting up application processors.